ansible-collections/overview/collection_requirements.rst

 ============

 * ansible-base's runtime.yml
-* After content is (moved out of community.general or community.network) OR new collection satisfies all the requirements
+* After content is moved out of another currently included collection such as ``community.general`` or ``community.network`` OR a new collection satisfies all the requirements

     * Add the collection to the ``ansible.in`` file in a corresponding directory of `ansible-build-data repository <https://github.com/ansible-community/ansible-build-data/>`_